JFleming4/Sysc3303Project/README.txt

     - exceptions/ - projects specific exceptions for invalid packet and invalid commands
     - formats/ - All the message types that are involved in the TFTP protocol
     - logging/ - Simple logger
     - parsing/ - FTPClient command line interface actions separated by command
-    - resources/client - The director where the client looks for reads/writes
-    - resources/server - The director where the server looks for reads/writes
-    - resources/diagrams - The Diagrams needed for iteration 1
-    - socket/TFTPDatagramSocket.java - A wrapper around DatagramSocket for ease of use /src/test/java/
+    - socket/TFTPDatagramSocket.java - A wrapper around DatagramSocket for ease of use
+    - resources/ - contains class for file i/o
+/src/test/java/
     - formats/ - Message Testing suite
     - parsing/ - Client Command tests
+/resources/client - The director where the client looks for reads/writes /resources/server - The director where the server looks for reads/writes /resources/diagrams - The Diagrams needed for iteration